rdilweb/privacy/index.md

 ## Contributing

-If you want to add to this document, you can open a Pull Request on GitHub.
+If you want to add to this site, you can open a Pull Request on GitHub.
 Any added content *must*:
 * Follow the [code of conduct](./CODE_OF_CONDUCT.html)
 * Align with my privacy views - please don't open a pull request contradicting my thoughts.
 If you want to discuss it, either open an issue or email me.